datadryad/dryad-app/app/views/tenants/ucop/_help.html.md

 ## Submission Basics
 Use this checklist to prepare your dataset for submission.
-See our Policies section below for more information.
+See our FAQs section below for more information.

 1. Inform your dataset co-creators that you plan to publish the dataset
 2. Ensure that all governmental and institutional regulations regarding the handling of sensitive data are addressed